-- (3) On order of the court, clerks and deputies may be allowed five (5) extra days for attendance upon the court to get up records. - (4) The clerk's fees in state cases where the state fails in the prosecution, or in cases of felony where the defendant is convicted and the cost cannot be made out of his estate, in an amount not to exceed Four Hundred Dollars shall be paid out of the county treasury on approval of the circuit court, and the allowance thereof by the board of supervisors of the county.

-In counties having two (2) judicial districts, such allowance shall be made in each judicial district; however, the maximum thereof shall not exceed Eight Hundred Dollars

-Clerks in the circuit court, in cases where appeals are taken in criminal cases and no appeal bond is filed, shall be allowed by the board of supervisors of the county after approval of their accounts by the circuit court, in addition to the above fees, for making such transcript the rate of Two Dollars
+(4) The clerk's fees in state cases where the state fails in the prosecution, or in cases of felony where the defendant is convicted and the cost cannot be made out of his estate, in an amount not to exceed Four Hundred Dollars shall be paid out of the county treasury on approval of the circuit court, and the allowance thereof by the board of supervisors of the county. \$400.00 In counties having two (2) judicial districts, such allowance shall be made in each judicial district; however, the maximum thereof shall not exceed Eight Hundred Dollars \$800.00 Clerks in the circuit court, in cases where appeals are taken in criminal cases and no appeal bond is filed, shall be allowed by the board of supervisors of the county after approval of their accounts by the circuit court, in addition to the above fees, for making such transcript the rate of Two Dollars \$2.00/per page (5) The clerk of the circuit court may retain as his commission on all money coming into his hands, by law or order of the court, a sum to be fixed by the court not exceeding one-half of one percent on all such sums.
+1⁄2 of 1% The briefs of the parties seem to assume that the commission is automatically one-half of one percent ( $\frac{1}{2}$ of 1%) of the sums handled by the clerk.

-\$2.00/per page

-(5) The clerk of the circuit court may retain as his commission on all money coming into his hands, by law or order of the court, a sum to be fixed by the court not exceeding one-half of one percent on all such sums.

-1⁄2 of 1%

-The briefs of the parties seem to assume that the commission is automatically one-half of one percent (1⁄2 of 1%) of the sums handled by the clerk.
 This ignores the plain language of the statute.
-The commission may not exceed one-half of one percent (1⁄2 of 1%).
+The commission may not exceed one-half of one percent ( $\frac{1}{2}$ of 1%).
 The amount of the commission, quite plainly, is to be determined by the court.
 The statute grants the court considerable discretion, ranging all the way from a nominal commission up to an amount "not exceeding one-half of one percent."
 In fixing the clerk's commission, the court should exercise its discretion in light of the responsibility assumed by the clerk and as well the services rendered by the clerk.
 Suffice it to say that there is nothing in the statute that mandates that the commission is always one-half of one percent.
 We are confident that circuit courts will act with reason and discretion in discharging their responsibilities under Section 25-7-13(5).
 Mississippi State Highway Comm'n v.
-Herban, 522 So.
+Herban , 522 So.
 2d 210, 213-14 (Miss.
 1988).

-(6) For making final records required by law, including, but not limited to, circuit and county court minutes, and furnishing transcripts of records, the circuit clerk shall charge Two Dollars
+(6) For making final records required by law, including, but not limited to, circuit and county court minutes, and furnishing transcripts of records, the circuit clerk shall charge Two Dollars \$2.00/per page

-\$2.00/per page